 Access mediation wherever and whenever you want with these easy to use apps:

 - Headspace - offers guided meditation and mindfulness exercises.
-The app is free to healthcare workers through 2020.

 - Insight Timer - Browse a free library of over 30,000 recorded meditations for sleep, anxiety, stress, mindfulness, self-compassion, calming music, for kids, etc.